Head and Neck Anatomy: Part I – Bony Structures

 Occipital Bone

 The occipital bone is the cranial bone that forms the posterior part of the calvarium and also is the articulation point with the bones of the neck.
-Therefore, it has a pair of condyles, the occipital condyles found on the inferior surface that articulate with the atlas as discussed earlier.
+There are a pair of condyles, the occipital condyles, found on the inferior surface that articulate with the atlas.

-Parts – The two main parts of the occipital bone are the squamous part which is the flat bone part that forms the posterior part of the calvarium and the basilar part which is the part that connects the bone to the sphenoid bone.
+Parts – The two main parts of the occipital bone are the squamous part which is the flat bone part that forms the posterior part of the calvarium and the basilar part which extends anteriorly to connect to the sphenoid bone.

 Markings – The markings on the external surface of the occipital bone are all involved with attachments of the ligaments and large muscles that are necessary to hold the head erect.
 If you look at a lateral view of the skull you can see that the greater mass of the skull is anterior to the occipital condyle.
 To counteract this weight difference the muscles at the back of the neck must be strong enough to resist the head falling forward.
 This is why when you read too much anatomy and start to nod off your head falls forward.
-These markings include the external occipital protuberance, the nuchal lines, and the external occipital crest.
+These thickened areas that attach the muscle and ligament can be seen on the diagram as the external occipital protuberance, the nuchal lines, and the external occipital crest.

 Figure 9.